Rokyyz/Reddit_replica/README.md

 ## Techniques used

-Flask Library:
+The provided code utilizes various programming techniques and libraries to create a web application with user authentication, posting, and interaction features.
+Here's a breakdown of the techniques used in this code:

+### Techniques Used

+1. **Flask Library**:
-The code uses Flask to create a web application.
+   - The code uses Flask to create a web application.
 Flask is a micro web framework for Python.
-Routes are defined using Flask decorators like @app.route.
+   - Routes are defined using Flask decorators like `@app.route`.

-Functions:
+2. **Functions**:

-Functions are used extensively for defining routes and handling logic.
-Example: login_required, allowed_file, and all route functions (login, signup, etc.).
+   - Functions are used extensively for defining routes and handling logic.
+Example: `login_required`, `allowed_file`, and all route functions (`login`, `signup`, etc.).

-If Statements:
+3. **If Statements**:

-Conditional logic is used throughout the code to handle various conditions.
+   - Conditional logic is used throughout the code to handle various conditions.
 Example: Checking if the user is logged in, if a user exists, or if a file is allowed.

-Variables:
+4. **Variables**:

-Variables are used to store data temporarily within functions and to hold configuration settings like ALLOWED_EXTENSIONS.
+   - Variables are used to store data temporarily within functions and to hold configuration settings like `ALLOWED_EXTENSIONS`.

-HTML Template Usage:
+5. **HTML Template Usage**:

-Flask's render_template function is used to render HTML templates.
+   - Flask's `render_template` function is used to render HTML templates.
 This allows for separation of HTML content from Python code.

-Get/Post Methods:
+6. **Get/Post Methods**:

-The code handles different HTTP methods (GET and POST) for various routes to manage form submissions and data retrieval.
+   - The code handles different HTTP methods (`GET` and `POST`) for various routes to manage form submissions and data retrieval.

-Session Management:
+7. **Session Management**:

-Flask's session object is used to manage user sessions, storing the user_id to keep track of logged-in users.
+   - Flask's `session` object is used to manage user sessions, storing the `user_id` to keep track of logged-in users.

-Database Interaction:
+8. **Database Interaction**:

-SQLAlchemy is used for ORM (Object Relational Mapping) to interact with the database.
+   - SQLAlchemy is used for ORM (Object Relational Mapping) to interact with the database.
 Example: querying users, posts, comments, and likes.
-Example models are User, Post, Comment, and Like.
+   - Example models are `User`, `Post`, `Comment`, and `Like`.

-Encryption:
+9. **Encryption**:

-The code uses generate_password_hash and check_password_hash from werkzeug.security for password hashing and verification.
+   - The code uses `generate_password_hash` and `check_password_hash` from `werkzeug.security` for password hashing and verification.

-File Handling:
+10. **File Handling**:

-Functions like allowed_file and the usage of secure_filename handle file uploads securely.
+    - Functions like `allowed_file` and the usage of `secure_filename` handle file uploads securely.

-Flash Messages:
+11. **Flash Messages**:

-Flask's flash function is used to display messages to the user.
+    - Flask's `flash` function is used to display messages to the user.

-JSON:
+12. **JSON**:

-JSON responses are used for AJAX requests, such as in the follow_unfollow_user and add_comment routes.
+    - JSON responses are used for AJAX requests, such as in the `follow_unfollow_user` and `add_comment` routes.

-Decorators:
+13. **Decorators**:

-The login_required decorator is a custom decorator to ensure routes are accessible only to logged-in users.
+    - The `login_required` decorator is a custom decorator to ensure routes are accessible only to logged-in users.

-Date and Time Handling:
+14. **Date and Time Handling**:

-The datetime module is used to handle date and time, e.g., when a post or comment is created.
+    - The `datetime` module is used to handle date and time, e.g., when a post or comment is created.

 ## Sources